metakgp/metakgp-wiki/RUNBOOK.md

 1. `git pull` and `docker-compose build`.
 This builds and caches the new images locally without interrupting the old server, which reduces downtime.
 1. `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml down` shuts down the server and removes containers.
 Now downtime has started ticking.
 1. `docker volume rm metakgp-wiki_mediawiki-volume`, so that the mediawiki container can create a new volume with updates in the next step.
 1. `docker-compose up --build -d` starts all the services using the newly built images.
 Server is back online, verify by going to the wiki in a browser.
-If there are database problems, it's often fixed by running `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml exec php /srv/mediawiki/maintenance/update.php`.
+If there are database problems, it's often fixed by running `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml exec mediawiki /srv/mediawiki/maintenance/update.php`.

 ## Docker